 Faculty, students and staff at the School of Public Health are actively engaged in global health activities through research, education, and service.
 The School of Public Health contributes to the University of Minnesota goal to address global grand challenges by bringing partners together to advance the health of populations worldwide.

 Faculty conduct interdisciplinary and collaborative work with academic institutions and community-based groups around the globe.
 Education activities are grounded on the principles of inter-professional development and cross-cultural studies.
-The Global Health Certificate offers courses that prepares students to be actors and players in diverse global health settings.
+The Global Health Minor and the Certificate in Global Public Health offer courses that prepare students to be actors and players in diverse global health settings.
 Through research and education, we are engaged in the larger purpose of co-creating and sharing knowledge with our partners and collaborators, and finding new approaches to address global health needs.

 Title: About GHWG